-In some patients, an elevated blood pressure reading taken during an office visit may not truly indicate hypertension—it could just be an occasional occurrence.
-These individuals are given a portable device to record their blood pressure over a 24-hour period.
+In some people, an elevated blood pressure reading taken during an office visit may not truly indicate hypertension—it could just be an occasional occurrence.
+These people are given a portable device to record their blood pressure over a 24-hour period.
 This helps us more accurately determine whether a person usually has high blood pressure and requires treatment.

 Advanced Lipid Profile

 An advanced lipid profile test gives more information than a standard lipid profile—the cholesterol test your doctor usually gives you—to get a more accurate picture of your risk for cardiovascular disease than the standard lipid profile test received during an annual physical.

 With an advanced lipid profile test, we can measure the individual levels of particles that make up LDL (bad) and HDL (good) cholesterol, which can be a better predictor of your risk for heart disease.
 This test may be particularly beneficial in people already on statins and for those with diabetes or prediabetes, and for people who have a family history of early heart disease or stroke.

 The ankle-brachial index test measures the blood pressure in the arm and then compares it with the blood pressure in different segments of the legs to screen for peripheral artery disease, a condition that causes decreased blood pressure in the legs and may indicate atherosclerosis in the arteries of the aorta or lower extremities, or both.
-The test is useful at determining decreased blood flow, even at early stages, which can change the course of treatment.
+The test is useful for determining decreased blood flow, even at early stages, which can change the course of treatment.

 Carotid IMT Evaluation